islomar/parrotter/README.md

 * Under the package "controller" there is a class called "CommandLineProcessor".
 This is the class which takes the user input and decides to wich action to redirect the execution flow...
 That's a kind of "controller" responsibility, but I'm not sure about this solution.

 ## TO DO:
-* Review the FIVE, TWO... does it really improve anything?
-* Create jar, sh and bat
 * Create tag!!
 (1.0.0)
 * Execute one last time!!